laspy/laspy/docs/basic.rst

 Reading
 -------

-Reading is done using :func:`pylas.read` function.
+Reading is done using :func:`laspy.read` function.
 This function will read everything in the file (Header, vlrs, point records, ...) and return an object that you can use to access to the data.

 .. code:: python

-    import pylas
+    import laspy

-    las = pylas.read('somefile.las')
+    las = laspy.read('somefile.las')
     print(np.unique(las.classification))

 Opening
 -------

-pylas can also :func:`pylas.open` files reading just the header and vlrs but not the points, this is useful if you are interested in metadata that are contained in the header and do not need to read the points.
+laspy can also :func:`laspy.open` files reading just the header and vlrs but not the points, this is useful if you are interested in metadata that are contained in the header and do not need to read the points.

 .. code:: python

     import s3fs
-    import pylas
+    import laspy

     fs = s3fs.S3FileSystem()
     with fs.open('my-bucket/some_file.las', 'rb') as f:
          if f.header.point_count < 100_000_000:
-             las = pylas.read(f)
+             las = laspy.read(f)

 Chunked reading
 ---------------

 Sometimes files are big, too big to be read entirely and fit into your RAM.
-The object returned by the :func:`pylas.open` function, :class:`.LasReader` can also be used to read points chunk by chunk by using :meth:`.LasReader.chunk_iterator`, which will allow you to do some processing on large files (splitting, filtering, etc)
+The object returned by the :func:`laspy.open` function, :class:`.LasReader` can also be used to read points chunk by chunk by using :meth:`.LasReader.chunk_iterator`, which will allow you to do some processing on large files (splitting, filtering, etc)

 .. code:: python

-    import pylas
+    import laspy

-    with pylas.open("some_big_file.laz") as f:
+    with laspy.open("some_big_file.laz") as f:
         for points in f.chunk_iterator(1_000_000):
             do_something_with(points)